gitaeron/traffic_sign_dataset_in_yolo_format/README.EN.md

 # About this project

-This project is a dataset of road traffic signs (straight_only, left turn, and right turn) created in the YOLO universal format.
+This project is a dataset of road traffic signs (straight, left turn, and right turn) created in the YOLO universal format.

-Each folder directory is as follows:
+The folder directories are as follows:

-- straight_only - dataset of straight traffic sign
+- straight_only - dataset of straight traffic signs
+    - train - 3366
+    - val - 841

-- turn_left - dataset of left turn traffic sign
+- turn_left - dataset of left turn traffic signs
+    - train - 2000
+    - val - 500

-- turn_right - dataset of right turn traffic sign
+- turn_right - dataset of right turn traffic signs
+    - train - 2000
+    - val - 500

+- mix - multiple classifications in a single image
+    - train - 2406
+    - val - 601

 - code - code related to dataset processing

-Moreover, each dataset image within the subcategory directory only contains the corresponding traffic sign for the current classification.
-For example, each image in the 'straight_only' folder only contains a straight-only traffic sign and background, without any other objects added or annotated.
+In the 'straight_only', 'turn_left', and 'turn_right' folders, each image only contains the current category represented by the folder.
+In other words, the dataset in the 'straight_only' folder only includes the 'straight_only' traffic sign and its annotation and will not include any other classifications.

+In the 'mix' folder, each image contains two or more traffic signs from the 'straight_only', 'turn_left', and 'turn_right' categories.

-For more information, please check the straight_only/images folder.
+For more information, please check the difference between the straight_only/images and mix/images folders.

 ---